measurement-kit/script-build-android/README.md

 ./toolchain/arm64.sh ./measurement-kit/build.sh
 ```

-If this step fail, make sure first that `NDK_ROOT` is exported.
+If this step fail, make sure first that `ANDROID_NDK_ROOT` is exported.
 While
 outer level scripts check that, `./toolchain` scripts do not.
 Hence
 the build _may_ just be failing because the compiler couldn't be found.